 - Though flowers are the traditional perfumers choice, recent times has also seen fruity and spicy flavors.

 Towards the end of the tour, we could experience some of the future perfumes that were getting manufactured and were not on the store shelf yet.
-And if you want you could shell out few euros to buy it.
+And one could shell out few euros to buy it.
 The pure perfume (without any alcohol mixture) costs about 60 euro for a 100 ml bottle.
 Kind of a neat deal.

 I highly recommend a tour to Grasse.
 After all, perfume defines the mood and there is no better way to experience it.